 • Establish a permanent dialogue aiming to significantly upgrade the scale of EU-Japan industrial cooperation in aeronautics based upon mutual trust, equality and mutual benefits, and stimulated by government funding.
-This should include a broad cooperation on environmental issues.
+This should include a broad cooperation on environmental issue such as sustainable fuels.